oscarbrorsjoberg/howtocuda/info.md

     So if we want to really max out we want more instructions running at once.

     This can be done by computing multiple independent results per thread.
-    By adding more outputs in a thread this can be done.
+    By adding more outputs in a thread this can be achieved.

     Caveats:
         Entire warp must run the same instructions

-        If and loop statemenst can cause divergence

-        Some threads are left idle while others run
+        If and loop statemenst can cause divergence Some threads are left idle while others run

     Also to notice: